monicagiraldochica/bash_tutorial/docs/files2.md

 B12226546 Group1 55
 ```

-#### Reading specific columns
+### Reading specific columns

 **Example 1:** Print the first column of each file.

-In order to print the first column of these files, we will use `awk` utility.
+In order to print the first column of these files, we will use `awk`.
 As it was shown before, the command for this utility consists on some optional flags followed by an action statement, and then the list of files.
 In this case, the action statement is `'{print $1}'`, because we want to print only the first column (`$1`).
 Files `file2.txt` and `file4.txt` use a space as a column separator (which is the separator for default).
 So, to access the first column of these files we don't need the `-F` flag.
 However, files `file1.csv` and `file3.csv` use a comma as a separator.
 So, in order for `awk` to distinguish the different columns, we have to use the `-F` flag.
 In this case, the parameter of the `-F` flag is a comma (`-F','`).
 If you are trying to read a file which has the columns separated by a different character, then use that character instead of `','`.

 Space-separated files: